shapeoko/Docs/content/electronics.md

 ![image of required components](tPictures/so_e_steppermotors_ar_4.jpg)

 Please note the gShield takes two different sizes of screwdriver.
-1/8" for the screws in the blue power connector, 3/32" for the screws in the green stepper motor connectors.
+1/8" for the screws in the blue power connector(2 screws, may be green), 3/32" for the screws in the green stepper motor connectors (4 screws).

 The green stepper motor connectors should be unscrewed so as to open them up as the right-most connector is below.